bingb0t5/im-in/CURRENT_STATE.md

 Note:

 - feedback reporting exists now, but deeper workflow automation from Trello to external coding agents is still future work
+- prompt generation is currently written back into Trello card descriptions, not pushed directly into Cursor/Codex

 ## Important Review Findings